-The NeurOptics® DP-2000 Pupillometer is an optical scanner which captures and analyzes a digital video of a subject's pupil responding to light stimulation.
-It should only be operated by properly trained personnel.
+The NeurOptics® A-2000 Pupillometer is an optical scanner which captures and analyzes a digital video of an animal pupil responding to light stimulation.
+It should only be operated by properly trained personnel and should not be used on human eyes.